coldfumonkeh/pkce/README.md

 var stuPKCE = objPKCE.generatePKCE();
 ```

-returns a struct containin values similar to the following:
+returns a struct containing values similar to the following:

 ```
 {